RookeriesDevelopment/rook-android-sdk-doc/STEPS_TRACKER.md

 #### Recommendations

-Calling `start`/ `stop` when the service is active/inactive will do nothing, however you can check if the service is active with `isActive`:
+Calling `StepsTracker.start`/ `StepsTracker.stop` when the service is active/inactive will do nothing, however you can check if the service is active with `StepsTracker.isActive`:

 ```kotlin
 val isActive = StepsTracker.isActive()